dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/Hardware/Main Memory.md

 ## What is Main Memory
 Main Memory, or Primary Memory, is memory that is used to store the data and programs or instructions during computer operation.
-It is *usually* either RAM (random access memory) or
+It is *usually* either RAM (random access memory) or ROM (read-only memory).
 ## Dynamic Ram (DRAM)

 DRAM cells have a structure of 1 transistor and 1 capacitor.
 In DRAM, the two states are signified by the presence (or absence) of trapped charge on the capacitor.